A Coaching Model Created by Nathan Johnston

 Focus on Feedback loops:

-☐ Respond to learners’ cues with back-and-forth exchanges until they reach their goals of understanding something better or being able to do something better.
+- Respond to individuals’ cues with back-and-forth exchanges until they reach their goals of understanding something better or being able to do something better.

 Focus on Reflection and Application:

-☐ Prompt learners to evaluate their effort, and what they might be do differently.
+- Prompt individuals to evaluate their effort, and what they might want to do differently.

-☐ Lead a conversation in which learners reflect on their challenges and how to overcome them.
+- Lead a conversation in which individuals reflect on their challenges and how to overcome them.

 How does the coaching cycle continue?